 Catawba College is a private, religious school in a small town setting in Salisbury, North Carolina.
-Catawba College was founded in 1851 and now enrolls around 1,270 students a year, including 1,238 undergrads.
-Catawba College offers on-campus housing for up to 840 students.
+Catawba College was founded in 1851 and currently enrolls around 1,207 students a year, including 1,143 undergraduate students.
+Catawba College provides on-campus housing for up to 840 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 70% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
-Catawba College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Catawba College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Catawba College has many options for athletes.
 See them all and learn more about life at Catawba College on the Student Life page.